-- Early educators with higher qualifications have better compensation and higher quality interactions in their classrooms. - When pay increases for early educators, so does continuity of care for children and families. - Child care is an economic driver for Florida industries. - An investment in INCENTIVE\$ promotes equity since women are disproportionately represented in these poorly-paid positions.
+- There is a relationship among the qualifications of early educators, their compensation, and the quality of their classrooms. - When pay increases for early educators, so does continuity of care for children and families. - Child care is an economic driver for Florida industries. - An investment in INCENTIVE\$ promotes equity since women are disproportionately represented in these poorly-paid positions.